lando-cal/tech-notes/jq.md

 ```
 echo "
 data:
-  - This is a string, not an object, and contains the string foo and bar
+  - This is a string, not an object, and contains the substrings foo and bar
   - name: foo
     value: foo job
   - name: bar